microsoft/r-server-loan-chargeoff/SQLR/Data/README.md

 This folder also contains Power BI dashboards created for data visualization under `dashboards` folder.

+### NOTE 1:

-NOTE 1: When deploying the solution from the Cortana Intelligence Gallery, the data is downloaded from the gallery directly (not github).
+When deploying the solution from the Cortana Intelligence Gallery, the data is downloaded from the gallery directly (not github).

+### NOTE 2:

-NOTE 2: Since some of the files are large you may need to configure git large file support (lfs) to download these files (https://git-lfs.github.com/).
+Since some of the files are large you will need to install and configure git large file support (lfs) to download these files (see https://git-lfs.github.com/).